College Credit Plus

 OHDELA students currently participate with these great colleges and universities

-Students are free to pursue the College Credit Plus at any Ohio higher education institution.
+Students can pursue the College Credit Plus at any Ohio higher education institution.

 How does College Credit Plus work?

-Step 1: How to become eligible for College Credit Plus (CCP)?
+Step 1: How do you become eligible for College Credit Plus (CCP)?

-• After you have taken the assessment, colleges and universities will review student score using statewide standards.
-Students’ scores must indicate that they are ready for “college-level” courses in at least one subject area.
+- After you have taken the assessment, colleges and universities will review student scores using statewide standards.
+Students’ scores must indicate they are ready for “college-level” courses in at least one subject area.

 Step 2: Apply to College

-Once you have taken the assessment, and are ready for the College Credit Plus program, students must apply for admission with the college or university.
+Once you have taken the assessment and are ready for the College Credit Plus program, students must apply for admission to the college or university.